 Legionella organisms are often present in soil and fresh water.
 Amebas present in fresh water are a natural reservoir for these bacteria.
 Legionella organisms may enter a building's plumbing system via freshwater sources; a building’s water supply is often the source of a Legionella outbreak.
+Warm water temperatures of 25 to 40° C (77 to 104° F) support the highest concentrations of the organism in plumbing systems.
 Legionella organisms are embedded in a biofilm that forms on the inside of water pipes and containers.
-The infection is usually acquired by inhaling aerosols (or less often aspiration) of contaminated water (eg, as generated by shower heads, misters, whirlpool baths, or water cooling towers for air-conditioning).
-Nosocomial infection usually involves a contaminated hot water supply.
+The infection is usually acquired by inhaling aerosols (or less often aspiration) of contaminated water (eg, as generated by shower heads, misters, decorative fountains, whirlpool baths, or water cooling towers for air-conditioning).

 Legionella infection is more frequent and more severe in the following:

 Patients with diabetes or chronic obstructive pulmonary disease (COPD)

 The lungs are the most common site of infection; community- and hospital-acquired pneumonia may occur.